October 30, 2022

 Surely this father would have preferred having a conversation with me about the daughter he has in my class and her development.
 We had opened a discussion several times only to set it aside in favor of his more urgent and immediate task of attending to his toddler’s development.
 Never did this father roll his eyes, make a sarcastic comment, or express the slightest displeasure to me over being interrupted several times.
 His entire being seemed suffused with alertness and calm.
 It seemed that repeating as many times as necessary the words and gestures his daughter needed were to him the most ultimately meaningful and fulfilling experience.

 I have seen this father in restaurants and at parties.
-He and his wife have taken turns for hours in attending the needs of the toddler, always with the same patience, skill, and pleasure that I observed in the father at school recently.
+He and his wife have taken turns for hours attending to the needs of the toddler, always with the same patience, skill, and pleasure that I observed in the father at school recently.
 Many questions sprang to mind immediately.
 How was this father capable of such a depth of understanding and such a steadfastness of practice?
 How does he delay gratification, exercise impulse control, and choose what’s best for his toddler’s development over what would be more enjoyable or interesting for him at the moment?

 Most of us as parents have either put everything out of reach, let the child wear us down after patient attempts to intervene, kept the child away from places not prepared for him, intended to keep careful watch but become distracted or given up, lost our tempers regularly and used fear or violence to control the child, thrown up our hands in despair because we couldn’t maintain focus or intention, or decided we’d rather have fun for the moment and deal with our child later.
-I’ll spare myself the embarrassment of claiming my child rearing faults.
+I’ll spare myself the embarrassment of claiming my child-rearing faults.
 And I insist we all spare ourselves the guilt that is of no benefit to us or to our children.
 Instead, I propose we meditate objectively and dispassionately on the effects of our various, random, haphazard, reactive, vacillating, harsh, or self-indulgent ways of loving our children.

 Since that day, I have returned again and again to wonder at the difference this father’s way of parenting can make in the lives of children.
 I, as a young parent, was certainly neither knowledgeable nor capable of such skill and self-discipline.
 I could not even have imagined it.
 But now, after bringing up two sets of children and working with parents and children for so many years, I have gained skills and insights, a few answers, and many, many questions.